-Spud is a party to, among other related agreements, the Sara Development and Production Lease dated July 7, 1996 (the "Sara Lease") among the President, Spud and OGDCL and the Suri Development and Production Lease dated June 30, 2000 among the President, Spud and OGDCL (the "Suri Lease" and together with the Sara Lease, the "Sara and Suri Leases"), each as amended and supplemented.
+Spud is a party to, among other related agreements, the Sara Development and Production Lease dated July 7, 1996 among the President, Spud and OGDCL and the Suri Development and Production Lease dated June 30, 2000 among the President, Spud and OGDCL (collectively, the "Sara and Suri Leases"), each as amended and supplemented.

 Following its acquisition of a 38.2% Working Interest from Tullow on August 16, 2012 and a further 21.8% Working Interest from Pakistan Oilfields Limited and Attock Oil Company on December 24, 2012, Spud has a 60% Working Interest in the Sara and Suri Leases.
-The Sara and Suri Leases cover a total area of 106.54 Sq.Km located in the Middle Indus Basin, of which 82.72 Sq.Km comprises the Sara Lease and 23.82 Sq.Km comprises the Suri Lease.
+The Sara and Suri Leases cover a total area of 106.54 Sq.Km located in the Middle Indus Basin, of which 82.72 Sq.Km comprises the Sara Development and Production Lease and 23.82 Sq.Km comprises the Suri Development and Production Lease.
 Spud acts as the operator of the Sara and Suri Leases.

 Two dehydration facilities of 25 MMcf/d are installed at the field.
 In 2010, the Suri gas field was producing approximately 0.86 MMcf/d of gas, which was supplied to the Guddu thermal power station through the WAPDA.
 Production from the Sara and Suri Leases was stopped by Tullow in 2010 prior to the acquisition of Leases by Spud.
 In March 2013, Jura successfully performed rigless operations on three shut-in wells in the Sara and Suri Lease.
-Rigless operations included pressure and temperature surveys, saturation logs, isolation of various zones, perforations/reperforations, acid stimulation, nitrogen kick off using coil tubing and test these wells at various chokes.
-As a result of rigless operations, gas flow rate from both Suri-1 and Suri-2 wells at a 16/64 inch choke was approximately 1.5 MMcf/d with 160 to 170 Psi well head flowing pressure while Sui Upper Limestone in Sara-1 proved to be water wet.
+Rigless operations included pressure and temperature surveys, saturation logs, isolation of various zones, perforations/reperforations, acid stimulation, nitrogen kick off using coil tubing and tests of the wells at various chokes.
+As a result of rigless operations, gas flow rate from both Suri-1 and Suri-2 wells at a 16/64 inch choke was approximately 1.5 MMcf/d with 160 to 170 Psi wellhead flowing pressure while Sui Upper Limestone in Sara-1 proved to be water wet.